Adopted Core Strategy (2011)

 Changes to the Adopted Policies Map (formerly referred to as The Proposals Map)

 A number of policies within the Core Strategy require changes or additions to the Adopted Proposals Map.
-We are currently in the process of updating both the Interactive Proposals Map and hard copy of the Adopted Proposals Map to reflect these changes.
+We are currently in the process of updating both the and hard copy of the Adopted Proposals Map to reflect these changes.
 In the interim, the existing map should be read in conjunction with a document entitled 'Proposed Changes to the Adopted Proposals Map arising from the Adoption of the Core Strategy', available to download opposite.

 Other related documents are available to view and at the bottom of this page.